Ethiopia: Gunmen kill 34 in attack on bus — rights body | DW | 15.11.2020

 There was no known connection between the attacks in Benishangul-Gumuz and the recent violence that broke out between the central Ethiopian government and Tigray fighters.

-The 12-day-old conflict in Tigray had already led to concerns that the ethnic conflict may spill over into other parts of the region.
+The 12-day-old conflict in Tigray had already led to concerns that it may spill over into other parts of the region.

+The federal government pushed through a series of reforms in the past two years that left the regional Tigrayan government sidelined.

+Led by the Tigray People's Liberation Front party (TPLF), the Tigrayans long dominated Ethiopia's military and political life for decades before Mr Abiy took office in 2018.